k1132/wongboard/README.md

 ## Current status

+- Basic prototype working, need to implement transition detection (equivalent to switch bounce on normal keyboards)
 - Started project (blink a light).
 That's about half way there right?

 STM32 based keyboard firmware/hardware for STM32F0x2 processors (although any STM32 with usb should work too).
 This is my first project using the STM32 series of MCU's.